vascogrilo/checkout-assignment/README.md

     public DateTime LastModified { get; set; }
 }
 ```

+I assumed no kind of discounts would be made and as such I did not put a price on an order.
+A price is only at the product level, so whenever a product's price changes, the orders will change as well and the price of basket alongside with it.

 #### 1.2.1.
 Validation
 * Item must be present in storage and the contents of this instance equal to the one it references through the Id.